-The omnipresent foil
+The ubiquitous foil

 Boat connected, but for what?

-The autonomous boat is also in line of sight.
+The autonomous boat is also in the line of sight.
 Kara Technologies, in partnership with Allures Yachting, announces the arrival of a boat that can dock and leave the port without crew intervention.

 Other avenues to explore

 While foils, connected boats and alternatives to ownership are important, it is regrettable that major issues such as environmentally friendly materials or clean propulsion are not given as much visibility in the support for innovation.